 - The flag was hoisted for the first time on 19 September 1983, the day the country became independent.

 Flag of Saint Vincent and the Grenadines

 Meaning of the flag of Saint Vincent and the Grenadines: Blue is for the sky; yellow is for the warmth, bright spirit of the inhabitants and the sands of the country; green represents the dense vegetation.
 The three diamonds are placed in a “V” shape for St. Vincent and intend to represent the fact that the islands are the gems of Antilles.

-The flag of Saint Vincent and the Grenadines was adopted on 21 October 1985, six years after the independence from the United Kingdom.
+- The flag of Saint Vincent and the Grenadines was adopted on 21 October 1985, six years after independence from the United Kingdom.